Samik Bhattacharya

-Samik Bhattacharya (born 5 November 1963) is an Indian politician who has been serving as the state president of Bharatiya Janata Party, West Bengal since July 2025.
+Samik Bhattacharya (born 5 November 1963) is an Indian politician who has been serving as the state president of Bharatiya Janata Party, West Bengal since July 2025, lead BJP to 2026 West Bengal Legislative Assembly election.
 He is also serving as a member of Rajya Sabha representing West Bengal since 2024.

 Early life

-Born in 1963 at Maligaon village in Assam, Bhattacharya began his early childhood career by joining Rashtriya Swayamsevak Sangh (RSS) in 1971.
+Born in 1963 at Maligaon village near Debdoot Sheet Nagar in Assam, Bhattacharya began his early childhood career by joining Rashtriya Swayamsevak Sangh (RSS) in 1971.
 He later joined BJP in the early 1980s.
-He has Bachelor of Arts degree at Surendranath College in 1988.
+He has Bachelor of Arts degree from Surendranath College in 1988.

 Political career

 Youth politics

 Bhattacharya served in several positions in the early 1990s, such as the general secretary of the Bharatiya Janata Yuva Morcha (BJYM) in South Howrah mandal (lit. 'zone').
 Later, he became its general secretary in the Howrah district.
 He was later elevated to the post of state general secretary of the BJYM and held for 11 years.

 Early organisational roles in BJP

 Bhattacharya was the state general secretary of BJP in West Bengal on three non-consecutive terms.
 He is the member of BJP National Council.